-feedback: descriptive comments about what student is/is not doing guidance: providing information about what to do next; steps or strategies to try in order to improve and progress toward learning goals teacher commentary: oral or written comments made by the teacher that provide feedback to the student regarding his/her progress toward the specified learning goals; comments may include praise in addition to feedback and will often include guidance in addition to the feedback student commentary: oral or written self-reflective, metacognitive comments made by the student that self-assess his or her progress toward the specified learning goals and that provide feedback to the teacher in terms of student understanding; as a result of effective self-assessment, students develop the skills necessary to self-adjust and become more independent learners evaluation: the process of making judgments about the level of student understanding or performance grades: numbers or letters used to translate the evaluative judgments for reporting purposes learner ?
-What features of the feedback- not any initial "teaching" or the content of the course or style or your interests-made the learning so effective ?
-How did you receive and use the feedback and what made this approach so useful?
-2. Briefly describe the feedback situation below: - - -
+feedback: descriptive comments about what student is/is not doing guidance: providing information about what to do next; steps or strategies to try in order to improve and progress toward learning goals teacher commentary: oral or written comments made by the teacher that provide feedback to the student regarding his/her progress toward the specified learning goals; comments may include praise in addition to feedback and will often include guidance in addition to the feedback student commentary: oral or written self-reflective, metacognitive comments made by the student that self-assess his or her progress toward the specified learning goals and that provide feedback to the teacher in terms of student understanding; as a result of effective self-assessment, students develop the skills necessary to self-adjust and become more independent learners evaluation: the process of making judgments about the level of student understanding or performance grades: numbers or letters used to translate the evaluative judgments for reporting purposes receive and use the feedback and what made this approach so useful?
+Briefly describe the feedback situation below: In sharing your recollections and analyses with your colleagues, build a list of generalizations that follow from the accounts.
+What do the best feedback situations have in common?
+In other words, what must be built in "by design" for any learning experience to be maximally effective for students?
+The best learning from feedback is characterized by

-"What is Exemplary Feedback?
+What is Exemplary Feedback?
 Activity

 1. Think back to your many prior experiences with learning via feedback, both in and out of school.
-What was the best feedback situation you have ever encountered as a
+What was the best feedback situation you have ever encountered as a learner?
+What features of the feedback-not any initial "teaching" or the content of